damianwasik98/damianwasik98/README.md

 - Brainstorming new business ideas (someday I'll actually build one, not just think about it)
 - Breaking (and fixing) things
 - Learning new tech because... why not?
-- Enjoying life outside tech - traveling, sports, and seeking adventures with friends (I'm not as geeky as you might think)
+- Enjoying life outside tech - traveling, sports, and seeking adventures with friends (I'm not as geeky as you might think).
+You can check out the travelling project I created with my friends [danswithus](https://instagram.com/danswithus).

 ### Cool Things I've Built
 **[DMSales](https://dmsales.com/en/)** - Marketing Automation SaaS